Surya-K-L/HTML_CSS_JS_Projects/README.md

-This folder consist of the mini-projects that are done using HTML,CSS and JavaScript.
+This repo consist of the mini-projects that are done using HTML,CSS and JavaScript.
 This mini-projects will be useful to do hands on practice and improve the efficiency in these languages.